 A manager may believe that the issue can best be addressed informally in a meeting between the two parties.
-Where the complaint includes a protected characteristic, they shall first seek guidance from the Corporate Services Manager.
+Where the complaint includes a protected characteristic, they shall first seek guidance from the Head of Finance & Corporate Services.
 The advantage of dealing with an issue informally as it allows us to maintain positive working relationships, however, care must be taken to ensure any complaint is seen to have been taken seriously and addressed proportionately.